-It’s the facilities manager needs to reduce energy costs by 15% while managing twice as much space.
+It’s the facilities manager who needs to reduce energy costs by 15% while managing twice as much space.
 This means using space more effectively, flexible power hook ups, and consolidating equipment areas.

 Using a prospect newsletter, you can put energy efficiency cost reduction ideas to work driving sales.
-Do this kind of low cost marketing program like clockwork and watch your bank account swell up.
+Do this kind of low-cost marketing program like clockwork and watch your bank account swell up.
 And your customers will love you for it!

 It works this way: